chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/unique-tags/index.md

 ![This screenshot shows the ten most recently built versions of an image that has unique tags enabled.](unique-tags-02.png)

 Here there are a number of Image versions with tags similar to `:openjdk-17-202412120223`.
 This means that this particular version of the Image was last updated on December 12, 2024, at 2:23 AM.
 You can use this version's **Pull URL** (`cgr.dev/$ORGANIZATION/jdk-fips:openjdk-17-202412120223`) to download this Image, and you can be confident that this Pull URL will always refer to the same Image.

-## Accessing Unique Tags

-As mentioned previously, Unique Tags are an opt-in feature that is only available for private registries.
-If your organization is interested in using Unique Tags, please [contact support](https://support.chainguard.dev/hc/en-us) and we will enable this feature for you.

 ## Learn More